 I tried on so many dresses, most focused on having a big beautiful princess skirt, but a few different ones thrown in to make sure that was the style I was happy with.
 Now, I’m not going to lie, there was definitely a moment in which I was standing in front of a mirror at a bridal boutique in the city actually trying to rationalise in my head the $3000 price tag.
 The dress was gorgeous and I felt so good in it.
 But I really couldn’t get past the price that was associated with that feeling.
 Surely you didn’t HAVE to spend this much?

-2. Read reviews.
 If there is one thing brides are good at it is sharing their experiences, especially if they are negative!
 You want to find a high percentage of brides who are super satisfied with their purchases and who are willing to post photos of the actual dresses they receive.
 Often the sale website will post the designer dress picture that they make copies of – you want to see actual dresses they make.
 I spent a lot of time online, reading forum posts so that I felt comfortable with the website before making my purchase.

-3. Communicate.
 Make sure they are a legitimate company by having some form of communication.
 I asked many questions including if I could get them to make alterations to the dresses and I always received a fast reply.
 I also purchased fabric samples first; this also eliminated any colour shock that could be caused by photos and different screens and I would 100% recommend this as a bonus tip.

 5. Buy early, just in case!